DuckTapeMan35/razer-keyboard-highlighter/README.md

 ```

 ### Pywal

-the first line should be `pywal: true/false`, this will determine wether or not pywal will be integrated.
+`pywal: true/false`, will determine wether or not pywal will be integrated.

-### i3
+### window_manager

-`i3: true/false` determines wether or not i3 is needed, however if rules that need i3 integration are present on the config, even if it is false rules will be applied, leaving out this line is the same as `i3: false`.
+`window_manager: i3/hyprland` determines wether or not i3/hyprland integration is needed, however if rules that need i3/hyprland integration are present on the config, even if it is omitted rules will be applied

 ### Log

-There are several print statements in the code so the line `log: true/false` activates or deactivates them, by default log is `false`.
-If you are running this as the daemon created with `./setup.sh` it would be printing to a file called `service.log` which would get very big very fast.
+There are several print statements in the code so the line `log: true/false` activates or deactivates them, by default log is `false`
 ### Key positions

 Key positions follow the structure of